pdeljanov/Symphonia/symphonia-play/README.md

 # Seek the audio file to the desired timestamp and then play.
 symphonia-play -s <seconds> /path/to/file

+# Play a specific track within the file.
+symphonia-play -t <track> /path/to/file

 # Probe a file for streams and metadata (tags, visuals, etc.)
 symphonia-play --probe-only /path/to/file